 as one of the most vital network troubleshooting tools.
 Traceroute is a packet-tracking tool that is available for most operating systems.
 It's more powerful than many might assume.
 It can be used by network administrators to detect bogus routes or potential redirects of traffic.
 Attackers can use traceroute to enumerate a path and for firewall discovery.

 Understanding how to use traceroute can help you identify the number of networks, hops, devices and locations between the source and the destination device.
 Traceroute works by using the time-to-live (TTL) field in the IP header.
 Each router that handles an IP packet will decrease the TTL value by one.
 If the TTL reaches a value of zero, the packet is discarded and a "time exceeded" Type 11 Internet Control Message Protocol (ICMP) message is created to inform the source of the failure.
 Linux traceroute makes use of the User Datagram Protocol.
-Windows uses ICMP, and the command is tracert.
+Windows uses ICMP, and the traceroute command is tracert.

 As an example, let's say there are normally seven hops from your office in Houston to the New York office; however, one day, users start complaining of extremely slow traffic.
-So, when you perform a traceroute, you determine that the hop count is now 14 and your packets are going to New York via China, which may indicate some type of issue.
+So, when you perform a traceroute, you determine the hop count is now 14 and your packets are going to New York via China, which may indicate some type of issue.
 Your packets are taking a different route than usual; this may be a legitimate problem, or an attacker may have manipulated the Border Gateway Protocol routing standard and is potentially redirecting your traffic.
-Let's look at an example of a simple Windows traceroute, starting with the third hop that is targeting www.example.com.
+Let's look at an example of how to use traceroute to resolve this issue.
+Let's try a simple Windows command prompt traceroute, starting with the third hop that is targeting www.example.com.

-Upon reaching the first router (my firewall), the packet TTL value is decremented to 0, which elicits a "time exceeded" Type 11 error message.
+Upon reaching the first router -- my firewall -- the packet TTL value is decremented to 0, which elicits a time-exceeded Type 11 error message.
 This message is returned to the sender to indicate that the packet did not reach the remote host.
 Next, Windows increases the TTL to a value of 2.
 This process continues until we reach the destination shown in line 7.
-Because this is the final hop, the destination issue is either a normal ICMP ping response (if Windows is used) or an ICMP Type 3 destination unreachable message (if Linux is used) for traceroute.
+Because this is the final hop, the destination issue is either a normal ICMP ping response, if Windows is used, or an ICMP Type 3 destination unreachable message, if Linux is used, for traceroute.

 4 18 ms 19 ms 29 ms dllstxrnds1 [126.96.36.199]

 The naming format ae-#-# is most likely a Juniper device, Ethernet bundle in slot 2, port 52.